wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 ## Public Transportation ##

 Accessibility and the environment are key concepts incorporated in the public transportation.
-There's electric car charging stations all around, talking signs to help the blind throughout the metro, and other such nifty resources.
+There are electric car charging stations all around, talking signs to help the blind throughout the metro, and other such nifty resources.

 Even better for the environment, over 50% of people commute by bike.
 This may be a personal choice of the people, but the urban planners certainly aided in the